-- Choose a term of 3, 5, or 7 years to repay your loan.
+- You can choose a term from 2 to 7 years to repay your loan.

-- Each payment will include principal and interest.
-So you are paid in full at the end of your term.
+- Each payment will include principal and interest, so you’re paid in full at the end of your term.

 - All SoFi personal loans are unsecured, which means you do not need to provide collateral.

-- Checking your interest rate will not hurt your credit score.
+- Checking your interest rate won’t impact your credit score.

 Interest Rates and Loan Fees

-So, for those unfamiliar with LIBOR, it stands for the London Interbank Offered Rate.
-And it works very much like a European version of the Prime Rate.
-This rate is currently rock bottom, so you cannot expect your variable interest rate loan to decrease.
+The LIBOR, London Interbank Offered Rate, works very much like a European version of the Prime Rate.
+Currently, this rate is at rock bottom, so your variable interest rate loan won’t decrease.

 Qualifying for a SoFi Personal Loan

-To be qualify for a personal loan with SoFi, you must be a U.S. citizen, live in an eligible state, and be employed at the time of your application.
+To qualify for a personal loan, you must be a U.S. citizen, live in an eligible state, and be employed at the time of your application.

-SoFi currently offers personal loans in the District of Columbia and 47 states.
-The only exceptions are Nevada, Tennessee, and Mississippi.
+SoFi currently offers personal loans in the District of Columbia and 49 states.
+The only exception is Mississippi.

-SoFi focuses on your total situation to make lending decisions more than a particular credit score.
-This means that they take the following analysis to qualify applicants:
+SoFi focuses on more than just credit scores when making lending decisions.
+They take the following analysis to qualify applicants:

-- They will examine you income and expenditures as a part of a cash flow analysis.
-What SoFi wants to do is confirm your ability to meet your loan payments.
+- SoFi examines your income and expenditures as a part of a cash flow analysis to confirm your ability to meet your loan payments.

-- When examining your credit, they are more interested in your history with credit.
+- SoFi is more interested in your credit history.
 They want to see a strong history of repayment.

-To check the rates and terms you qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
-However, if you choose a product and continue your application, they will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull.
+To check the rates and terms you qualify for SoFi conducts a soft credit pull that won’t affect your credit score.
+However, if you choose a product and continue your application, they’ll request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull.

-You can make loan payments online at SoFi.com or sign up for AutoPay and get a 0.25% interest rate discount.
+You can make loan payments online at SoFi.com or sign up for AutoPay and receive a 0.25% interest rate discount.

-Keep in mind personal loans are not designed for education expenses.
-If you need money for school, you might want to look into SoFi’s student loans.
+Keep in mind personal loans aren’t designed for education expenses.
+If you need money for school, you might want to investigate SoFi’s student loans.

 A unique benefit that you won’t find with other lenders is SoFi’s unemployment protection.